loftwah/shop.grindmodecypher.com/wp-content/plugins/official-facebook-pixel/readme.txt

 Of course!
 This plugin is open sourced on the Facebook Incubator GitHub.
 You can find the code and contribution instructions in the [plugin repository](https://github.com/facebookincubator/Facebook-Pixel-for-WordPress).

 == Changelog ==
+= 2020-08-14 version 2.2.0 =
+* Support for WordPress 5.5
+* Improved Conversions API event quality
+* Sending AddToCart and ViewContent events from Easy Digitial Downloads
+* New filter added before the Conversions API event is sent

 = 2020-06-18 version 2.1.0 =
-* Support for WooCommerce through the Server-Side API
+* Support for WooCommerce through the Conversions API

 = 2020-04-23 version 2.0.2 =
 * Support for WordPress 5.4
 * Fixing an Illegal string offset error with WP Forms
-* Fixing the event source url for Server-Side API events
+* Fixing the event source url for Conversions API events

 = 2020-03-23 version 2.0.1 =
 * Fixing an Undefined index error

 = 2020-03-09 version 2.0.0 =
-* Added support for Server-Side API [Learn More](https://developers.facebook.com/docs/marketing-api/server-side-api)
+* Added support for Conversions API [Learn More](https://developers.facebook.com/docs/marketing-api/conversions-api)

 = 2019-12-02 version 1.8.0 =
 * Support for WordPress 5.3